Here are some answers to frequently asked questions about detections.

-For more information on configuring an explicit proxy, see Troubleshoot your connection to ExtraHop Cloud Services.
+For more information on configuring an explicit proxy, see Connect to ExtraHop Cloud Services through a proxy.

 The Machine Learning Service takes advantage of the unique processing capabilities of the ExtraHop system to "pre-process" wire data for hundreds of metrics on-premise.
 The ExtraHop system encrypts metric values and IP addresses that are sent to the Machine Learning Service.
 The ExtraHop system does not send custom metrics or sensitive data such as file names, strings, or payloads.

 Detections are designed to be secure from end-to-end.
 Unlike a typical SaaS solution, detections do not ingest payloads, file names, strings, or other data categories that might contain sensitive information.
 Sensitive data remains on-premise and under your control.
 The ExtraHop Machine Learning Service has received the SOC 2, Type 1 compliance certification.

 If you purchased a new ExtraHop system that includes a license for the Machine Learning Service, you will receive an email with a new product key that must added to your appliance.
 Follow the instructions to register your appliance.

 If you have added a license for the Machine Learning Service, your updated license is automatically added to your ExtraHop system, but must still be applied.
 Follow the instructions to apply an updated license.